-In this section, we discuss manual configuration of an installed MySQL Cluster by creating and editing configuration files.
+In this section, we discuss manual configuration of an installed NDB Cluster by creating and editing configuration files.

-MySQL Cluster NDB 7.3 also provides a GUI wizard which can be used to perform the configuration without the need to edit text files in a separate application.
-For more information, see Section 17.3.6, “The MySQL Cluster Configuration Wizard”.
+NDB Cluster (NDB versions 7.3 and later) also provides a GUI installer which can be used to perform the configuration without the need to edit text files in a separate application.
+For more information, see Section 18.3.8, “The NDB Cluster Auto-Installer (NO LONGER SUPPORTED)”.

-For our four-node, four-host MySQL Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.
+For our four-node, four-host NDB Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.

 Each data node or SQL node requires a

 my.cnffile that provides two pieces of information: a connection string that tells the node where to find the management node, and a line telling the MySQL server on this host (the machine hosting the data node) to enable the